techandlanguage/new-project/docs/sign_up.md

 I did not hesitate to attend these expanding studies and will never regret!
-My attitude towards using technologies in writing - changed, I gained priceless and professional knowledge on technical writing thanks to lecturers at Vistula University.
+My attitude towards using technologies in writing - changed, I gained priceless and professional knowledge on technical writing thanks to incredible lecturers at Vistula University.